UsabilityEngineering/Tracking/README.md

        - Share your creations to printers and social media

 ##### Online Survey
+* Accessible Google Docs Quiz with 15 Questions answered by 18 Mock Personas
+     - Up Front User Consent Agreement Form Detailing Unlikely But Potential Risks
+     - Our Savvy Personas generally spent between 4-8 hrs/week using online communications tech
+     - Social Media was near universal and 3/5ths also have used GPS tech.
+       - High overlap of media platforms
+       - 2/3rds had privacy concerns when posting Google Maps Data
+     - 3/4 users chose the Apple App Store over Google Play
+       - We need to focus first on the iOS Market
+     - Only a third walk or jog a regular route
+     - Most people had indoor/outdoor pets
+       - They were far more willing to spend money on their pets than on their walking exercise

 [Full phase 1 report](phase1/)

 ## Phase 2: Interaction Design